Phoenixfire1081/SlenderVortexSimulation/README.md

 ## Velocity profiles

-The velocity profiles have been uploaded for three Ekman flow cases: N, S_1, S_2.
+The velocity profiles have been uploaded with the permission of Dr. Cedrick Ansorge for three Ekman flow cases: N, S_1, S_2.
 Case N corresponds to a neutrally stratified case and cases S_1 and S_2 are the stably stratified cases.
 Details of the simulation can be found in the preprint, Ansorge and Mellado (2014, 2016) and the PhD thesis of Ansorge (2016).
+The code used for the simulation can be found here: https://github.com/turbulencia/tlab.

 ```
 python3 plotProfiles.py